8. THE TYPICAL SOUL-WINNING PROGRAM DOESN’T DEPEND ON GOD ENOUGH AND ISN’T GEARED TO LOOK FOR GOD’S WORKING.

 I recently talked with a Bible College student who told me that he had led perhaps 100 people to the Lord, but when I asked him how many of those were serving the Lord today he could only point to two.
 When I questioned the reality of the salvation of the 98, he argued with me that they could be saved even though seemingly nothing happened.

 I once met a missionary in England who told me that they were seeing “many” come to Christ through their tract work on the city sidewalks.
-When I asked him about the attendance to his church services, though, he said the number was very small.
+When I asked him about the attendance at his church services, though, he said the number was very small.
 When I asked him why he thought that many people were actually getting saved when they weren’t interested enough even to attend church, he got upset and told me that “we can’t judge who is saved or not.”
 This man had recently attended Hyles’ Pastors School where Hyles had said that repentance is necessary for salvation and the missionary told me that he believes in repentance!
 Obviously this so-called “repentance” is meaningless as far as any practical effect in people’s lives.

 While it is true that we cannot know for absolute sure who is saved, and while it takes time for people to grow spiritually, and while some demonstrate more enthusiasm for Christ than others, and while we can be deceived about a Judas here and there, it is not true that people can be saved without evidence.
 The Bible is as clear on this as it is only any doctrine.
 Consider the following Scriptures: